TrustTheProcess712/to-do-list/README.md

 ## To-Do List

 This is a simple to do list to play around with React and Javascript.
+I seperated some of the functionality into seperate components although not needed for something this small I wanted to pass some data around using props.

-I will add to it as my knowledge develops.
+I may update this app as my skills develop!